Merseytram: Efforts at revival

-Compulsory Purchase Order
+Compulsory purchase order

 On 8 August 2013 a campaign group was set up to bring together the individuals and businesses affected by the compulsory purchase order that was in place for a number of years.
 The compulsory purchase has now officially expired.
 The aim of the campaign group was to seek compensation from Merseytram for the loss caused by the compulsory purchase order.
 A Freedom of Information request was also submitted to Merseytravel on 8 August 2013 with a view of obtaining the details of all land/building owners affected by the compulsory purchase order.

 Future

 Merseytram was placed as a priority project within Merseytravel's transport plan for 2006–2011, and alignments were preserved within all current and approved projects along the Line 1 route.
-The rights to construction were due to expire in February 2010 if construction had not begun, but the Council controversially issued 800 compulsory purchase orders despite no funding being in place to commence construction.
-The Council also approved the site of a park and ride at Gillmoss, off the East Lancashire Road to keep the planning permission alive.
+The rights to construction were due to expire in February 2010 if construction had not begun, but the council controversially issued 800 compulsory purchase orders despite no funding being in place to commence construction.
+The council also approved the site of a park and ride at Gillmoss, off the East Lancashire Road to keep the planning permission alive.
 The park and ride site was viewed as interim use for bus-visiting football fans on match days.
 The project remained without government recognition as a regional transport priority, which prevented access to the Merseyside regional transport funding allocation budget of the Department for Transport.

 In 2009, the then Minister of State for Transport Sadiq Khan, in the words of Liverpool Council leader Warren Bradley "virtually kills off Merseytram once and for all."
 The Merseytram project was formally closed by the Merseyside Integrated Transport Authority in October 2013.

 In June 2019 the Liverpool Echo reported early plans for a similar light-rail or trackless electric system to connect the Lime Street area of central Liverpool to the Knowledge Quarter and Paddington Village, a route which currently suffers from poor public transport connection and traffic congestion.
 Under the provisional name of the 'Lime Line', the route would be part of a scheme to redevelop the area around the Adelphi Hotel.